2003 Canberra bushfires: Events of 18 January

 By 3.50 pm, some houses were alight in the suburbs of Duffy and Chapman, with the loss of a home in Holder soon after.
 An ACT Fire Brigade unit, perceiving the fire from a vantage point in Fyshwick, overrode instructions by the radio controller to ignore the signs and remain where they were.
 The unit headed to Duffy, attempting to alert both controllers and residents to the imminent danger.
-That unit was caught in a fire front on Warragamba Avenue Duffy at around 4.10 pm, after having rescued at least two residents.
+That unit was caught in a fire front on Warragamba Avenue in Duffy at around 4.10 pm, after having rescued at least two residents.
 Both the crew and residents were forced to flee the appliance when the fire struck.

 Due to fire damage to infrastructure and extreme winds bringing down powerlines across the area, large parts of the city lost power.
 Fires also started in Giralang because of powerline problems.
 Evacuation centres were set up at four schools – Canberra College, UC Senior Secondary College Lake Ginninderra (then Lake Ginninderra College), Erindale College, and Narrabundah College.
 A dark cloud hung over the city, and, although it was not in danger, Parliament House was closed.

 By 5 pm, houses were reported destroyed in Duffy, Chapman, Kambah, Holder, and Rivett, as well as in the small forestry settlement of Uriarra.
-It was later found that the first casualty of the fires, an elderly woman named Dorothy McGrath, had died at the nearby Stromlo Forestry Settlement.
-Escape for residents was hampered by poor warning and by the settlement's location, surrounded by the pine forest.
+It was later found that the first casualty of the fires, an elderly woman named Dorothy McGrath, had died at the nearby Stromlo Forestry Settlement just north of Duffy.
+Escape for residents of the settlement was hampered by poor warning and by the settlement's location, surrounded by the pine forest.
 Fires in the Michelago area forced the closure of the Monaro Highway into Canberra.
 Fires spread through the Kambah Pool area and into the suburb of Kambah, causing damage to many homes and one of the ACT's primary Urban and Rural fire stations.